nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <div class="indented-level1">

-6. Use the Canvas survey mentioned above to submit the screenshot and the feature suggestions.
+6. Use the Canvas survey mentioned above to submit the screenshot and the feature suggestions.<br>
+   Note: The feature suggestions you submit will be shared with the team members later, so that your team can use them when designing the tP product later.
 </div>

 </div>